We spent 3 days in Prague in winter, Czech capital.

 The wall witnessed the change of times and tells the story of those who dared to voice their opinions through communist times and still today.

-The Malá Strana was another huge highlight in our 3 days in Prague trip!
+The Malá Strana was another gigantic highlight in our 3 days in Prague trip!

 - The Jewish quarter with the Old Jewish Cemetery (on the map Starý židovský hřbitov) - Europe's largest Jewish Cemetery with historical old tombstones

-- National Gallery Kinsky Palace – Fine Art Museum showing art pieces form the Renaissance up to the 21st Century
+- National Gallery Kinsky Palace - Fine Art Museum showing art pieces from the Renaissance up to the 21st Century

-- Strahov Monastery (on the map Strahovský klášter) – Medieval Monastery with library and Baroque Church
+- Strahov Monastery (on the map Strahovský klášter) monastery with library and Baroque church

-We spend a lot of time walking around in 3 days in Prague and although we used the easy-to-understand and budget-friendly Tram system to get around, we felt that places were quite far away from each other and that getting around by foot would take more time than initially thought.
+We spent a lot of time walking around in 3 days in Prague, and although we used the easy-to-understand and budget-friendly tram system to get around, we felt that places were quite far away from each other and that getting around by foot would take more time than initially thought.

 Prague is built on hills like Rome!